shrin18/shrin18/README.md

 - 👋 Hi, I’m @shrin18
-- 👀 I’m interested in telecom projects and coding !
+- 👀 I’m interested in telecom projects and coding
-- 🌱 I’m currently learning about Cloud RAN and it usage in the real world !
+- 🌱 I’m currently learning about Cloud RAN and it usage in the real world
-- 💞️ I’m looking to collaborate on new interesting technolgies related to RAN deployments.
 - 📫 How to reach me: dondeshrinish@gmail.com

 <!---